San Francisco: Technology

-San Francisco became a hub for technological driven economic growth during the internet boom of the 1990s, and still holds an important position in the world city network today.
+San Francisco became a hub for technology-driven economic growth during the internet boom of the 1990s, and still holds an important position in the world city network today.
 Intense redevelopment towards the "new economy" makes business more technologically minded.
 Between the years of 1999 and 2000, the job growth rate was 4.9%, creating over 50,000 jobs in technology firms and internet content production.
+However, the technology industry has become geographically dispersed.

-In the second technological boom driven by social media in the mid-2000s, San Francisco became a location for companies such as Apple, Google, Ubisoft, Facebook and Twitter to base their tech offices and for their employees to live.
-Since then, tech employment has continued to increase.
-In 2014, San Francisco's tech employment grew nearly 90% between 2010 and 2014, beating out Silicon Valley's 30% growth rate over the same period.
+In the second technological boom driven by social media in the mid-2000s, San Francisco became a location for companies such as Apple, Google, Ubisoft, Facebook, and Twitter (now known as X) to base their tech offices and for their employees to live.

-The tech sector's dominance in the Bay Area is internationally recognized and continues to attract new businesses and young entrepreneurs from all over the globe.
-San Francisco is now widely considered the most important city in the world for new technology startups.
-A recent high of $7 billion in venture capital was invested in the region.
-These startup companies hire well educated individuals looking to work in the tech industry, which helps the city have a well educated citizenry.
-Over 50% of San Franciscans have a four-year university degree, thus the city ranks high in terms of its population's educational level.
+The final wave of technology materialized as AI companies have either been founded in the city or moved there attracted to a large talent pool, proximity to venture capital, and serendipitous connections.